The risk of fully living

-Human Stuff is a weekly-ish newsletter.
-Please feel free to share parts of this letter that connect with you, or send to someone you love.
-Thank you for reading, ‘heart’ing, sharing, commenting, subscribing, for being here.
-It means something.
+Human Stuff is a free weekly-ish newsletter.
+You’re welcome to share parts of this newsletter that connect with you on social media, or send to someone you love.
+Thank you for reading, ‘heart’ing, commenting, sharing, for helping this newsletter continue by being here.
+It truly means something.

 A song I’m loving: